 I have two great resources for you:

-Coming Soon!
-Try New Food: The Workbook for Parents of All Eaters
+Try New Food: Help Picky Eaters Taste, Eat and Like New Food: The Workbook for Parents

 The Nourished Child Project — A program for parents who want to learn how to nourish and nurture healthy kids with food, positive feeing and healthy habits.